jlookup/dynamic-registry/readme.md

 # Python Dynamic Registry

-Registers subclasses of a parent or abstract class at runtime.
+Creates a registry of subclasses of a parent or abstract class at runtime.

+New subclasses can be imported and made available _without changes to application code_.
+Simply create it in a new or existing module in a predifined directory.
+At runtime the new subclass will be discovered, registered, and imported.

+Dynamic Registry is a way to implement the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) and the [Dependency Inversion Priciple](https://en.wikipedia.org/wiki/Dependency_inversion_principle) of Robert Martin's [SOLID](https://en.wikipedia.org/wiki/SOLID).

-Coming soon: also adding the ability to register functions.
+**Future Expansion:** also adding the ability to register functions.